lorettarehm/AI-journey/README.md

 ### 💬 AIva - Chat
 - Personalized AI chat that understands neurodivergent needs
-- Contextual support based on user profile and history
+- Contextual replies, based on user profile and history
-- Evidence-based guidance and strategies
+- Evidence-based information

 ### 🎨 Customization and Accessibility
 - "Colour your day" feature with custom theme options